Keller Guitar Studio

-As a resident of Lark St, his work would include solo singer/songwriter performances, collaborations with friends Bob Gori as the acoustic rock duo Without Reason, Tom Morello in classic rock group The Brainstormers and various projects with Buck Malen, Mark Jones and others.
+As a resident of Lark St, his work would include solo singer/songwriter performances.
+He collaborated with friends Bob Gori as the acoustic rock duo Without Reason, Tom Morello in classic rock group The Brainstormers as well as playing in various projects with Buck Malen, Mark Jones and others.
 He began to learn guitar repair, worked as a stagehand for the City of Albany events and hosted the Open Mic at Borders Books & Music.
-In addition to his handiwork taking him throughout the United States and abroad on several occasions.
+His 6-string handiwork has taken him throughout the United States and abroad on several occasions.
 Tom also held the position as Stage Manager for Mona Golub's Second Wind Productions for 4 seasons, working the Music Haven and Washington Park Concert Series.

 In 2009 Tom came full circle, moving back to the farm in Greenwich - writing, performing, teaching privately and holding the position of Music Director for the Greenwich Youth Center until 2015.